 I know how hard it is to invest when stocks don’t seem to trade at their fair value

 Don’t you hate not knowing when to buy or sell stocks?
 There are too many investing articles contradicting one another.
 This creates confusion and leaves you with the impression you may not reach financial independence.
 It doesn’t have to be this way.
-We have created a free, recession-proof portfolio workbook which will give you the actionable tools you need to invest with confidence and reach financial freedom.
+We have created a free, recession-proof portfolio workbook that will give you the actionable tools you need to invest with confidence and reach financial freedom.

 This workbook is a guide to help you achieve three things:

-Invest with conviction and address directly your buy/sell questions.
+- Invest with conviction and address directly your buy/sell questions.

-Build and manage your portfolio through difficult times.
+- Build and manage your portfolio through difficult times.

-Enjoy your retirement.
+- Enjoy your retirement.